Humor and the Abject

 Some 100% unedited images from the demonstration class I attended on September 24th.

-I asked Miseviciute why this might be valuable to comedians or artists.
+I asked Nova why this might be valuable to comedians or artists.
 She replied:

 "Classes help comedians and performance artists to expand their energetic presence/charisma, develop physical sense of comedic timing, and work on their sexual slapstick skills.
 You can find new characters, unknown territories, and update your movement vocabulary."